assimbly/gateway/README.md

 # Introduction

 Assimbly is a messaging gateway.
-Basicly it sends data between two endpoints.
+Basicly it sends data between two endpoints (a flow).
 The purpose of Assimbly is to connect these endpoints with the help of a webgui.
 There you can configure these endpoints and manage the lifecycle of a flow.

 On the background [Apache Camel](https://github.com/apache/camel) does the actual works.
 Assimbly only implements the point-to-point(s) intergration pattern of Camel.